richClubb/richClubb.github.io/blog/spending_way_too_much_time/index.md

 It's a pretty simple problem, basic math and logic.

 ```
-if (value >= source) and (value < souce + size) then (value = value - source + target)
+if (value >= source) and (value < source + size) then (value = value - source + target)
 ```

 There are 2 main datasets, the [sample data](https://github.com/richClubb/adventofcode/blob/main/2023/day05/sample_data.txt) and the [full data](https://github.com/richClubb/adventofcode/blob/main/2023/day05/full_data.txt).
 As you can see the sample data is a much smaller dataset, and the values are all < 255 where the full data is a much larger dataset with much larger values.

 ## Part A

-In Part A of the problem you have a set of inputs 20 for the full data and 7 layers with about 250 maps in tota for the full dataset.
+In Part A of the problem you have a set of inputs 20 for the full data and 7 layers with about 250 maps in total for the full dataset.
 The sample data has a much reduced set of seeds (79 14 55 13) and maps (about 30)

 ## Part B